Zoom Video Communications (NASDAQ:ZM) Updates FY 2022 Earnings Guidance

 Zoom Video Communications (NASDAQ:ZM) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $4.560-4.610 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.760.
 The company issued revenue guidance of $3.98 billion-3.99 billion, compared to the consensus revenue estimate of $3.80 billion.Zoom Video Communications also updated its Q2 2022 guidance to $1.140-1.150 EPS.

-Several equities analysts recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft increased their target price on Zoom Video Communications from $360.00 to $375.00 and gave the stock a hold rating in a research report on Wednesday, June 2nd.
-JPMorgan Chase & Co. increased their target price on Zoom Video Communications from $385.00 to $456.00 and gave the stock a neutral rating in a research report on Wednesday, June 2nd.
-BTIG Research reduced their target price on Zoom Video Communications from $550.00 to $495.00 and set a buy rating on the stock in a research report on Wednesday, June 2nd.
+Several analysts recently issued reports on the stock.
+UBS Group upped their price objective on shares of Zoom Video Communications from $325.00 to $345.00 and gave the stock a neutral rating in a report on Wednesday, June 2nd.
 They noted that the move was a valuation call.
-Daiwa Capital Markets initiated coverage on Zoom Video Communications in a research report on Wednesday, March 31st.
-They set a sell rating and a $250.00 target price on the stock.
-Finally, DA Davidson restated a buy rating on shares of Zoom Video Communications in a report on Wednesday, May 5th.
-Three investment analysts have rated the stock with a sell rating, twelve have given a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-Zoom Video Communications presently has a consensus rating of Hold and a consensus target price of $425.07.
+Rosenblatt Securities upped their price objective on shares of Zoom Video Communications from $350.00 to $400.00 and gave the stock a neutral rating in a report on Tuesday, March 2nd.
+Royal Bank of Canada decreased their price objective on shares of Zoom Video Communications from $480.00 to $450.00 and set an outperform rating for the company in a report on Friday, June 11th.
+Daiwa Capital Markets assumed coverage on shares of Zoom Video Communications in a report on Wednesday, March 31st.
+They set a sell rating and a $250.00 price objective for the company.
+Finally, DA Davidson reissued a buy rating on shares of Zoom Video Communications in a report on Wednesday, May 5th.
+Three equities research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company.
+The stock has an average rating of Hold and an average target price of $425.07.

 Zoom Video Communications, Inc provides a video-first communications platform in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 The company offers Zoom Meetings that offers HD video, voice, chat, and content sharing through mobile devices, desktops, laptops, telephones, and conference room systems; Zoom Phone, an enterprise cloud phone system that provides secure call routing, call queuing, call detail reports, call recording, call quality monitoring, voicemail, switch to video, and other services, as well as inbound and outbound calling services; and Zoom Chat enables to share messages, images, audio files, and content in desktop, laptop, tablet, and mobile devices for meeting and phone customers.